Programs and Things to Do in Budapest

 - winter school holiday (exc. bank holidays): 22.
 Dec – 02.
 January: every day: 10.00 – 20.00,

 - Christmas – New Year: 24.
 December: CLOSED, 25 – 26.
 December & 01.
 January: 12.00 – 20.00

 Ice Rink Admission: free for one time with a valid Müpa Budapest ticket.
 Mulled wine,tea, coffee and snacks as well as skate rental are available.

 Tickets: between 500 – 1 500 HUF

-The spacious tent set up next to the rink gives home to a range of concerts and other cultural programs including many for children.
+The spacious tent set up next to the rink gives home to a range of concert, contemporary circus and other cultural programs including many for children.